nasa/fmdtools/docs/Glossary.rst

 		Defined :term:`mode` that the system progresses through as a part of its desired functioning.
 For example, a light switch may be in "on" and "off" modes.

 	Action Sequence Graph
-		A graph of :term:`action` s which embody a (human or autonomous) :term:`agent` 's sequence of tasks which it performs to accomplish a certain function.
-Created by adding actions and internal flows to a function and then using the method :meth:`fmdtools.define.FxnBlock.build_ASG`.
+		An instance of the :class:`define.block.ASG` which embodies a (human or autonomous) :term:`agent` 's sequence of tasks which it performs to accomplish a certain function.

 	Agent
 		An actor which controls behaviors in a system.
 May be modelled as a :term:`function`.